c-mart/smog/readme.md

 - Complete source only ~200 KB (as of March 2016)
 - GNU GPL licensed

+## How to Evaluate
+If you want your own copy of smog for evaluation purposes, it's easiest to grab the Docker image.

+(link to image here)

+(WARNING: the smog-demo docker image is for evaluation purposes, not production use.
+It uses the default Flask development WSGI server with default secret keys and  doesn't have HTTPS support.
+Please do not trust it with any sensitive data or run it exposed to the internet.)

 ## How to Install on a Web Server (work in progress)
 If you already have experience configuring and administering a Unix/Linux server, then smog is easy to set up.
 If you don't, then these instructions will probably disappoint; I recommend you obtain assistance from someone who knows what they are doing. (smog isn't currently packaged for easy setup by non-technical folks, though that could change in the future!)